github/roadmap/README.md

 - One or more **product SKU** labels that indicate which product SKUs we expect the feature to be available in.
 For a list of current product SKUs, see below.

-- One or more **deployment models** (cloud and/or server).
-Where not stated, features will generally come out cloud first, and follow on server at or soon after GA.
+- One or more **deployment models** (cloud, server, and/or ae).
+Where not stated, features will generally come out Cloud first, and follow on Server and GHAE at or soon after GA.

 ## Release phases